juiceleee/seungjoo-lee.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a graduate student researcher at KAIST in <a href="https://nmsl.kaist.ac.kr/">Network & Mobile Systems Lab (NMSL)</a> under the guidance of Professor <a href="https://sites.google.com/site/wewantsj/">Sung-Ju Lee</a>.
-I am doing a research internship at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/">Microsoft Research</a>, mentored by <a href="https://www.cs.utexas.edu/~lili/">Lili Qiu</a>.
+I am a graduate student researcher at the <a href="https://nmsl.kaist.ac.kr/">Network & Mobile Systems Lab (NMSL)</a>, <a href="https://www.kaist.ac.kr/en/">KAIST</a>, where I work under the guidance of Professor <a href="https://sites.google.com/site/wewantsj/">Sung-Ju Lee</a>.
+Currently, I am a research intern at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/">Microsoft Research</a>, mentored by <a href="https://www.cs.utexas.edu/~lili/">Lili Qiu</a>.
+I received an M.S. degree in Electrical Engineering from <a href="https://www.kaist.ac.kr/en/">KAIST</a> and a B.S. degree in Computer Science from the same institution.

 {style="text-align: justify;"}

 My research interest lies in the development of practical machine learning systems capable of real-world deployment, thereby benefiting individuals.
 For this, I am working on Federated Learning (FL) and ML-powered mobile sensing applications.
 My current research focuses on practical FL, particularly addressing label deficiency challenges.